pchenik/Feijoa/README.md

 ```

 # Send request
-To get a task from dictionary we'll use the HTTP's GET method:
+To get a task from the dictionary we'll use the HTTP's GET method:
 ```
 $ curl -i http://localhost:5000/myproject/v1.0/tasks/3